zidoro/pomatez/README.md

 - Always On Top

-  > It make the app always on top of all other apps running on your Operating System. `( default: disabled )`
+  > It make the app always on top of all other apps running on users Operating System. `( default: disabled )`

 - Notifications